rails/rails/guides/source/testing.md

 ```

 The test runner also provides a lot of other features like failing fast,
-deferring test output at the end of the test run and so on.
+showing verbose progress, and so on.
 Check the
 documentation of the test runner as follows:

 ```bash